 There is a new energy of the Earth today.
 Gratefully, it took me by the hand early on like a trusted new old friend: A friendship I cherish.

 I was lucky to have been given that gift of writing from my heartspace while navigating this unknown with introspection.
 It continues to give me feathery chills.
-Something I have not been able to hide for the passed couple years, nor would I wish to conceal it.
+Something I have not been able to hide for the past couple of years, nor would I wish to conceal it.

-I've met many others that feel the same as me but also felt guilty for not having a bad time or felt fully alone in their different perspective.
+I've met many others who feel the same as me but also feel guilty for not having a bad time or feeling fully alone in their different perspective.
 If anything, there is no better time to feel and to be honest with those feelings.

 This is not to say that moving into the unknown is easy.
 Yet the sheer exhilaration alone in doing so and in taking those steps into it, witnessing the beauty and joy unfolding, is something quite hard to put into words.

-As the following quote illuminates, isn't it always easier when we are embraced instead of struck; healthier to relax then to be persistently panicked; anything more lovely to feel our truth then to be told how to feel or worse, not to feel at all!
+As the quote in the image illuminates, isn't it always easier when we are embraced instead of struck; healthier to relax then to be persistently panicked; anything more lovely to feel our truth then to be told how to feel or worse, not to feel at all!